 Quraish used to observe fast on the day of Ashura in the Pre-Islamic Ignorance Period, and Allah’s Messenger (PBUH) too, used to observe fast on that day.
 When he migrated to Al-Madinah, he observed fast on that day and ordered others to observe fast too.
-Later when the fasting of the month of Ramadan was prescribed, he gave up fasting on the day of Ashura and became optional for one to observe fast on it or to leave its fasting.
+Later when the fasting of the month of Ramadan was prescribed, he gave up fasting on the day of Ashura, and became optional for one to observe fast on it or to leave fasting.

 The History of Ashura

 Pharaoh ruled the entire nation of Israel enslaved and subjugated them, afflicted them with the worst torment, slaughtering their newborn sons and keeping their females alive.
 The reason why this tyrant king committed these criminal acts was the fear of the truth coming out from the offspring of this nation.
 They used to know, according to the glad tidings that came to them from the Prophet Ibrahim (AS).
 Ibrahim (AS) informed them that someone from his lineage would destroy this tyrant king and his kingdom.
-This news was famous among them; and pharaoh was informed of this news too.
-The tyrant king commanded his hosts to slaughter every newborn male child of this nation; in order to protect himself from due destruction.
+This news was famous among them, and pharaoh was informed of this news too.
+The tyrant king commanded his hosts to slaughter every newborn male child in this nation; in order to protect himself from due destruction.

 Musa (AS) and all those who believed and were with him walked across the open paths in the sea.
 And Allah (SWT) drowned the brutal king and his army in the sea and destroyed them completely.

-Fasting the day of Ashura
+Fasting On the Day of Ashura